Quantitative Data Distributions Summary Statistics Outliers

-A histogram can be constructed using the Statistics application.
+A boxplot can be constructed using the Statistics application.
 Input the number of holds attained in V1.
-Use the Histogram tab to view the graph.
+Select the boxplot from the Graph tab.

 The data point 7 is an outlier if it falls below Q1 - 1.5(IQR).
 For this dataset, Q1 = 26 and IQR = 11.5.
 Therefore, the cutoff value is 26 - 1.5(11.5) = 8.75.
 Since 7 < 8.75, Mawem's value is an outlier.

 The mean and standard deviation are not resistant to outliers.
 Therefore, the median and IQR should be used to describe the distribution.

 The table below shows the times (in seconds) of the 20 men and 20 women during the Speed Climbing Qualification Round.

 Use the Histogram or Box options from the Graph tab to construct graphs to compare the data.

 Answers may vary.
 The average climbing time was less for men than women (around 6.5 seconds for men compared to around 8.5 seconds for women).
 The climbing time for women varied more than it did for men as both the standard deviation and IQR were 2-3 times larger for women than men.
 The distribution of for women's climbing time appears to be slightly skewed right whereas the distribution for men may be slightly skewed left.
 Neither distribution of climbing times appears to have outliers.